The Sound of Fury (film): Plot

 Howard Tyler is a family man from Boston, living in California with his wife and boy, who has trouble finding a job.
 He meets charismatic small-time hood Jerry Slocum, who hires Howard to participate in gas-station robberies.
-Later, Jerry concocts a plan to kidnap the son of a wealthy man to receive a large ransom.
+Later, Jerry concocts a plan to kidnap Donald Miller, the son of a wealthy man, to receive a large ransom.
 Things go wrong when Jerry kills the man and throws the body into a lake.
 Howard, who did not know that his and Jerry's criminal exploits would include murder, reaches his emotional limit and begins drinking heavily.
 He meets a lonely woman and, while drunk, confesses to the crime.
 The woman flees and informs the police.

 When the two kidnappers are arrested, a local journalist writes a series of vicious articles about the two prisoners.
 A vicious mob assembles outside the police station, overpowers the guards and storms the building, seizing the two men in order to kill them.